Fourier Image Transformer: Related Work

 \figSResOverview

-Reconstruction artefacts typically manifest as radial stripes radiating out of image locations subject to large intensity gradients (see \eg Figure~\ref{fig:trec_quali}).
-The reason for these artefacts to appear is well understood.
-The Fourier slice theorem states that the Fourier coefficients of each 1D projection at a given angle $\alpha_i$ coincide with the 2D Fourier coefficients that lie on the line that crosses the DC component at angle $\alpha_i$~\cite{bracewell1956strip}.
-Hence, a sparse sampling of projection angles leaves many 2D Fourier coefficients unobserved, leading to said missing wedge artefacts.
 A plethora of methods to reduce these artefacts was proposed~\cite{chen2017low,jin2017deep,adler2018learned,hauptmann2018model}, but none of them is operating in Fourier space.
-Below, we will be introducing a novel transformer-based approach that aims at filling in all unobserved Fourier coefficients such that missing-wedge artefacts will be reduced or, ideally, avoided.
+Below, we will introduce Fourier Domain Encodings (FDEs) which is based on the Fourier transformation of an image.
+Then we train a transformer to fill in all unobserved Fourier coefficients such that missing-wedge artefacts will be reduced or, ideally, avoided.